 It is important to consult with local interpreting agencies to identify the best interpreter/s for various circumstances leading to, during and post event.

-Furthermore, interpreters should be requested to arrive early to assist with the logistics of service provision and to meet presenters in order that they can deliver the content in an appropriate way.
+Interpreters should be requested to arrive early to assist with the logistics of service provision and to meet presenters in order that they can deliver the content in an appropriate way.

-It is also important that interpreters are given access to the content of presentations PRIOR to the event to allow for preparation and to ensure smooth flow of information during the event.
+It is important that interpreters are given access to the content of presentations PRIOR to the event to allow for preparation and to ensure smooth flow of information during the event.

-Section 8: Induction Loop (or Hearing Loop)
+7: Induction Loop (or Hearing Loop)

 Induction loop (often referred to as hearing loop) is an assistive listening device that enables hearing aid users to receive information directly to their hearing device and minimise background noise.